 Leg press alternatives – the bottom line

 The takeaway message here is that it doesn’t matter if you don’t have access to a leg press machine.
-There are plenty of leg press alternatives that are not only as good, but they’re actually an upgrade.
+There are plenty of leg press alternatives that are not only as good, but they’re an upgrade.

 Even if you have movement or back issues, these exercises will help you to move better, cure imbalances, and train more effectively.